Africa: Languages

-Following the end of colonialism, nearly all African countries adopted official languages that originated outside the continent, although several countries also granted legal recognition to indigenous languages (such as Swahili, Yoruba, Igbo and Hausa).
+Following the end of colonialism, nearly all countries adopted official languages that originated outside the continent, although several countries also granted legal recognition to indigenous languages (such as Swahili, Yoruba, Igbo and Hausa).
 In numerous countries, English and French (see African French) are used for communication in the public sphere such as government, commerce, education and the media.
 Arabic, Portuguese, Afrikaans and Spanish are examples of languages that trace their origin to outside of Africa, and that are used by millions of Africans today, both in the public and private spheres.
-Italian is spoken by some in former Italian colonies in Africa.
+Italian is spoken by some in former Italian colonies.
 German is spoken in Namibia, as it was a former German protectorate.
-In total, at least a fifth of Africans speak the former colonial languages.
+At least one-fifth of Africans speak the former colonial languages.
 (Note: The previous three references show that there a total of 130 million English speakers, 120 million French speakers, and over 30 million Portuguese speakers in Africa, making them about 20% of Africa's 2022 population of 1.4 billion people.)
-Moreover, in recent years some African countries have been considering removing their official former colonial languages, such as Mali, Burkina Faso and Niger which removed French as an official language in the 2020s in favour of native languages, while also renaming colonial street names.
+Moreover, in recent years some countries have been considering removing their official former colonial languages, such as Mali, Burkina Faso and Niger which removed French as an official language in the 2020s in favour of native languages, while also renaming colonial street names.